maraakate/gsmaster/readme.txt

 	Daikatana/GameSpy Encode Type 0 Emulator 0.1 by [HCI]Maraakate

-Quickly, this is mainly for daikatana (but should work OK with older encode type 0 gamespy enabled games).
+Quickly, this is mainly for Daikatana 1.3 (but should work OK with older encode type 0 gamespy enabled games).
 Based off of Q2Master v1.1 by QwazyWabbit.
-Supports the TCP handshake, the secret key validation is ignored.
+Supports the TCP handshake.
 Probable exploits, this is one of my first times playing around with sockets.
 If you find some serious issues email me emoaddict15@gmail.com.

+Also supports QW, Q2, HW and Q1.
+This is the same master server in use for QDOS and Q2DOS for their server browsers.

+QuakeSpy QW emulation is also available.

 New command line switches:
  -sendack - by default gamespy doesn't not send this type of packet out.